project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 - Run `cd sunbird-devops/deploy`
 - Run `sudo ./install-dbs.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
 This script takes roughly 10-15 mins (in an environment with fast internet) and will install the databases.

-Manual
+- Manual creation

 Refer to DB user guides.

-Automation Walkthrough
+- Automation Walkthrough

 Included in the next demo

-Step 3: Initialize DBs
+**Step 3: Initialize DBs**

 - Run `sudo ./init-dbs.sh <implementation-name>-devops/ansible/inventories/<environment-name>` to initialize the DB.

-Automation Walkthrough
+- Automation Walkthrough

 [Part 4](https://sunbirdpublic.blob.core.windows.net/installation/demo/demo-4.gif)

-Step 4: Setup Application and Core services
+**Step 4: Setup Application and Core services**

 - SSH into `admin-server`.
 If you have used automated scripts used here, then this server would be `vm-1`.
 - Clone the sunbird-devops repo using `git clone https://github.com/project-sunbird/sunbird-devops.git`